North Miami in Miami-Dade County, Florida — The American South (South Atlantic)

 Erected 2002 by City of North Miami Beach, Arch Creek Trust, and the Florida Department of State.
 (Marker Number F-469.)

 Other nearby markers.
-At least 8 other markers are within 5 miles Arch Creek (about 400 feet away, measured in a direct line); Arch Creek Bridge (about 400 feet away); Haulover Beach Sport Fishing Docks (approx. 2.3 miles away); Barefoot Mailman (approx. 2.6 miles away); Biscayne (approx. 2.6 miles away); Biscayne House of Refuge (approx. 4 miles away); Pioneer Boat Builders' Site (approx. 4.2 miles away); The Cushman School (approx. 5.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Arch Creek (about 400 feet away, measured in a direct line); Arch Creek Bridge (about 400 feet away); Haulover Beach Sport Fishing Docks (approx. 2.3 miles away); Fulford-By-The-Sea Fountain (approx. 2.3 miles away); Barefoot Mailman (approx. 2.6 miles away); Biscayne (approx. 2.6 miles away); Biscayne House of Refuge (approx. 4 miles away); Pioneer Boat Builders' Site (approx. 4.2 miles away).
 Touch for a list and map of all markers in North Miami.

 Also see . . .